bmsousa91/RippleDetector/README.md

 ![Image of RippleDetector](Resources/Figures/rippleDetector.png)

-- Input: input channel from which ripple data will be processed;
+- Ripple Input: input channel from which ripple data will be processed;
-- Output: output TTL channel where detection events are marked;
+- Ripple Output: output TTL channel where detection events are marked;
-- SD: number of RMS standard deviations above the mean to calculate the amplitude threshold;
+- Ripple SD: number of RMS standard deviations above the mean to calculate the amplitude threshold;
 - Time Thr. (ms): time threshold - the minimum period during which the RMS values must be above the amplitude threshold for ripples to be detected;
 - Refr.
 Time (ms): refractory time - period after each detection event in which new ripples are not detected;
 - RMS Samp.: RMS samples - number of samples to calculate the RMS value;

-- EMG/ACC: electromyogram or accelerometer data input channel for movement monitoring.
-If "-" is selected, the mechanism of event blockage based on movement detection is disabled and ripples are not silenced.
-When the auxiliary channels are enabled (via the Rhythm FPGA module), the "Accel." option appears in the list of available inputs as a virtual channel.
-If selected, the RMS values are calculated over the magnitude of the acceleration vector.
-Any other option selected is treated as it was an EMG channel (see the section "Ripple detection algorithm");
+- Mov Detect: the mode of movement detection.
+If "OFF" is selected, the mechanism of event blockage based on movement detection is disabled and ripples are not silenced.
+If "ACC" is selected, the RMS of all auxiliary channels are used to calculate the magnitude of the acceleration vector.
+If "EMG" is selected, an input channel is designated  (see the section "Ripple detection algorithm");
+- Mov Input: the channel to use for movement detection in "EMG" mode only.
 - Mov.
 Out: movement output - output TTL channel that indicates the period when ripple detection is silenced by movement (0: events not blocked, 1: events blocked);
 - EMG/ACC SD: number of RMS standard deviations above the mean to calculate the amplitude threshold for movement detection based on EMG or accelerometer;
 - Min Time St (ms): minimum time steady - minimum period of immobility (RMS below the amplitude threshold) required to enable ripple detection again after movement is detected;